UniBreakfast/pacergame-rulebook-with-gpt/README.md

 ### 2.5 Confidence Points (CP)

-- **Definition:** The in-game currency representing your confidence and progress, used to initiate quests and earned by completing tasks.
+- **Definition:** The in-game measurable resource representing your confidence and progress, used to pledge when initiating quests and earned by completing todos.

 - **Purpose:** Motivate commitment and accountability, providing a risk-reward system that incentivizes consistent effort.